himedlooff/doxray/README.md

 an array of objects containing document/code pairs.
 Comments are written in YAML and parsed into structured objects.
 The YAML structure is up to you.
 You define the documentation properties that's right for your code.
-Dox-ray can also write to a JSON file which you can use to build completely client-side documentation sites that won't slow down your task runner.
+Dox-ray can also write to a JS or JSON file which you can use to build completely client-side documentation sites that won't slow down your task runner.

 Note that this project is currently in Beta.